DevRel-Foundation/.github/profile/README.md

     <strong>Why Linux Foundation?</strong>
   </summary><br />

+  This collaborative project has been hosted as a [community project](https://www.linuxfoundation.org/projects/hosting), with no funding involved.
+This means taking advantage of the governance structure, project management staff, and back-end resources that the Linux Foundation (LF) provides to all hosted projects under an unfunded model, to ensure long-term sustainability.
+Developer Relations Foundation is part of the LF project series, as a [non-profit 501(c)(6)](https://donorbox.org/nonprofit-blog/501c3-vs-501c6).
+Examples of these projects include [SPDX](https://spdx.dev/) (SBOM Standard), FOSSology, or [CHAOSS](https://chaoss.community/governance/).

-  The major benefit of hosting with the Linux Foundation (LF) is that it offers recognized global credibility.
+  The major benefit of hosting with the LF is that it offers recognized global credibility.
 Specifically, the LF ensures:

   - **DevRel value outside DevRel**: Being part of a renowned and large open source foundation like the Linux Foundation enhances the project's credibility within the DevRel community and among external stakeholders and decision-makers.
 This recognition elevates DevRel's visibility and perceived value as a profession, demonstrating its importance and impact beyond industry peers.